 Gut friendly diet

-- Eat foods rich in prebiotics.
-Prebiotics help boost the growth of friendly bacteria.
-These include non-digestible food substances found in dandelion greens, asparagus, garlic, artichokes, leeks, onions as well as foods rich in soluble fibre.
+- Prebiotic foods help boost the growth of friendly bacteria.
+These include: Dandelion greens, asparagus, garlic, artichokes, leeks, onions as well as foods rich in soluble fibre.

-- Eat probiotic-rich foods such as sauerkraut, kefir and yoghurt.
+- Probiotic-rich foods such as sauerkraut, kefir and yoghurt can help balance the friendly bacteria in your gut.

 - A shot of lemon juice before all meals can be a good aid to digestion.